colin-nolan/docker-ffmpeg/README.md

 Images are being built and [distributed on DockerHub](https://cloud.docker.com/repository/docker/colinnolan/ffmpeg):
 - `colinnolan/ffmpeg:latest` - Debian + ffmpeg

-If you are working with a Raspberry Pi, you may be interested in [Docker images with ffmpeg for rpi](https://github.com/colin-nolan/docker-ffmpeg-rpi).
+If you are working with a Raspberry Pi, you may be interested [an optimised Docker image with ffmpeg for rpi](https://github.com/colin-nolan/docker-ffmpeg-rpi).